soferreira/openai-synapse-analytics/README.md

 ![load_df](images/load_df.png)

 In the next cell we will define the [OpenAICompletion](https://mmlspark.blob.core.windows.net/docs/0.10.0/pyspark/synapse.ml.cognitive.html#module-synapse.ml.cognitive.OpenAICompletion) API call and add a new column to the dataframe with the corresponding prompt for each row.
+The key to access the OpenAI service will be retrieved from Key Vault using the find_secret function.

 After making the call, the output will be presented in a JSON format, containing the result as well as several other details in the designated column.
 Subsequently, we will create a new column named response specifically for the sentiment value.